Anas-Bdev/Namaa-Backend/README.md

 - 🌦️ Weather Insights
 - 🤖 AI-Powered Agricultural Assistant

-Rather than a simple CRUD application, Namaa emphasizes modern backend engineering practices, including Clean Architecture, CQRS, centralized error handling, caching, validation pipelines, and scalable system design.
+This isn't just a simple CRUD app — I built it with real backend engineering practices in mind, like Clean Architecture, CQRS, centralized error handling, caching, and validation pipelines, so the system stays organized and easy to extend as it grows.

 ---